-The vast majority of criminal cases are resolved through a "plea bargain", usually well before the case reaches trial.
-In a plea bargain, the defendant agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial, in exchange for a more lenient sentence, and/or so that certain related charges are dismissed.
-For both the government and the defendant, the decision to enter into (or not enter into) a plea bargain may be based on
+The vast majority of criminal cases are resolved through a "plea bargain," usually well before the case reaches trial.
+In a plea bargain, the defendant agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial, in exchange for a more lenient sentence, or so that certain related charges are dismissed.
+For both the government and the defendant, the decision to enter into (or not enter into) a plea bargain can be based on

-- 1) The prosecuting attorney handling the case approaches Dan and his attorney, and offers to allow Dan to plead guilty to a less serious charge, such as simple assault/battery or even disorderly conduct; or
+- The prosecuting attorney handling the case approaches Dan and his attorney, and offers to allow Dan to plead guilty to a less serious charge, such as simple assault/battery or even disorderly conduct; or

-- The government's evidence against Dan is so strong, and the injuries suffered by the assault victim so serious, that Dan agrees to plead guilty to the original charge of aggravated assault/battery, in exchange for a less severe sentence than he would likely receive if a jury found him guilty at trial.
+- The government's evidence against Dan is so strong, and the injuries suffered by the assault victim so serious, that Dan agrees to plead guilty to the original charge of aggravated assault/battery, in exchange for a less severe sentence than he would likely receive if a jury found him guilty at trial; or

 - Dan agrees to certain facts in the case, such as his making of threats and his use of physical violence at the time of the incident and in exchange the prosecution offers to charge him with simple assault/battery instead of an aggravated charge.
 Dan's admission to those facts would relieve the prosecution from having to prove them at trial.

 Get Free Legal Help With Your Plea Bargain